surfstudio/SurfGear/packages/mwwm/README.md

 );
 ```

 What about `doFutureHandleError()` and `subscribeHandleError()`?
-You can use it exactly the same way as their "no handle error" companions but with all benefits of the default error handling mechanism.
+You can use them the same exact way as their "no handle error" companions, with all the benefits of the default error handling mechanism.

-You still able to pass `onError` function but it will act as an addition to default error handling.
+You can still use the `onError` function to pass but it will now act as an addition to default error handling.

 ```dart
 doFutureHandleError<bool>(